Skip to main content

 Items and/or Gear Mentioned in the Video

-The GERBER EAB Slim Utility Knife (save your money) is the clear headline item here — check the Amazon link above for current pricing and availability.
+The Amazon Black Friday 2025 (EDC Gear to consider) is the clear headline item here — check the Amazon link above for current pricing and availability.
 Watch the full video for the hands-on breakdown.

 Editor’s Insight